Vicente Paterno: Political career

+President Corazon Aquino convinced him to run for senator.
+He served one term from 1987 to 1992.
 In October 1982, he founded Philippine Seven Corp.
-He is known for becoming the first general manager of Phinma and the first Filipino treasurer of Manila Electric Company (Meralco).
+He is known for becoming the first general manager of Phinma and the first Filipino treasurer of Meralco.

+Business career

 Paterno started Philippine Seven Corporation in 1982.
 Popularly known as 7-Eleven, the convenience store has over 1,200 branches in the country.

 He served as independent director for different companies such as City Resources Phil Corp., Benpres Holdings Corp., Metro Pacific Tollways Corp., Cityland Development Corp. and of First Philippine Holdings.
 He eventually resigned as his health failed.

 Paterno won several awards – the Order of the Sacred Treasure from the Emperor of Japan, the 1982 MAP Management Man of the Year, and the 2013 Ramon V. del Rosario Award.